How to Take Payments on RingCX: Enterprise CCaaS Payment Integration

 Multi-PSP Support

 Shuttle is gateway-agnostic.
 We connect to 40+ PSPs, including Stripe, Adyen, Worldpay, Checkout.com, Braintree, Authorize.Net, GlobalPayments, FreedomPay, FIS, Elavon, Fiserv, and most regional acquirers.
-You can route transactions based on currency, region, card type, merchant entity, brand, or campaign — useful for enterprise RingCX deployments that span multiple business units, geographies, or BPO client portfolios.
+You can route transactions based on currency, region, card type, merchant entity, brand, or campaign, useful for enterprise RingCX deployments that span multiple business units, geographies, or BPO client portfolios.

+Switching processors later is configuration, not a re-integration.
+One caveat for voice specifically: a small number of gateways (for example Braintree) don't permit raw card data to be passed to them, so they don't work for voice capture, though they do work for payment links.
 This matters for RingCX customers who already have established acquirer relationships, who run multi-tenant BPO models, or who serve international markets where one PSP doesn't cover every country.

 Pricing is transparent and volume-based — see Shuttle pricing for the per-transaction model and what you pay across multiple PSPs.